MethodsAndPractices/vsteam/.docs/Add-VSTeamProcess.md

 Basic J True    False  New Basic Process
 ```

-Creates a new process derived from the built-in process named "Basic".
+Creates a new Process template derived from the built-in Process named "Basic".

 ## PARAMETERS